TerraVerum/s3a/README.md

 ## Description

-A highly adaptable tool for both visualizing and generating semantic annotations for generic images.
+A highly adaptable tool built by TerraVerum's founder during his PhD program for both visualizing and generating semantic annotations for generic images.
 You can also use the model plugin system to rapidly test and improve computer vision algorithms/models.
-This latter use-case is the unintended primary use among some users.

-Most software solutions for semantic (pixel-level) labeling are designed for low-resolution (<10MB) images with fewer than 10 components of interest.
-Violating either constraint (e.g. using a high-res image or annotating ~1000 components) led to detrimental performance impacts when this project was started.
-S3A is designed to combat both these deficiencies.
-It remains interactive With images up to 150 MB and 2000 components.
+We're continuing to provide a level of support but, to avoid brand confusion, this is _not_ our intended commercial offering.
+Some concepts apply, but this isn't it.

 A more detailed overview can be found in the project wiki [here](https://gitlab.com/ficsresearch/s3a/-/wikis/docs/user's-guide).